OhNoItSJoe/the-2am-guide-to-openwrt/README.md

 In theory you could connect a Soundcard (like the one from ASUS) and use it to play music via the Router, because welcome to OpenWRT.
 This box is full of limitless potential like yourself ;)

+## Resetting the Device
+Just hold the reset button lol.

+It can be possible to "really" brick this router, mostly by installing to much packages (which I did earlier lol), but it's always recoverable.
+This might involve either setting up a TFTP Server or soldering some wires to a chip and flashing it.
+I'd strongly recommend the first route as documented [here](https://openwrt.org/toh/tp-link/archer_c7#installation_or_restore_with_tftp).

 ## COntent